Skip to main content

 Wide Spaces and Narrow Paths: Finding Freedom in a Confined World

-A Vision of Freedom In the Bible, space is never just physical.
+A Vision of Freedom I n the Bible, space is never just physical.
 It is symbolic, shaping how freedom, guidance, and human flourishing are understood.
-Scripture speaks of wide spaces and narrow paths to describe what it means to live well under God’s care.
+Scripture speaks of wide spaces and narrow paths to describe w hat it means to live well under God’s care.
 Wide, open spaces often represent freedom and liberation.
 In Psalm 18:19, God brings the psalmist into a “spacious place,” an image of rescue and relief.
 Psalm 119:45 echoes this, linking freedom with walking in God’s ways.
 Spaciousness here is not excess, but release—room to breathe again.
 When Choice Feels Constricting Yet many of us today live with more options than ever and still feel increasingly constrained by pressure, anxiety, and overload.
 We are promised ease, freedom, and satisfaction, but often find ourselves inhabiting a kind of false spaciousness—wide in appearance, constricting in experience.
-Our modern version of “wide space” often promises freedom through limitless possibility, yet leaves us restless rath...
+Our modern version of “wide space” often promises freedom through limitless possibility, yet leaves us restless ra...

 Learning Slowly, Loved Anyway, Held, Not Defined